Letter from the Chair

 Throughout our Fall 2020 semester, I have found myself reflecting on how our faculty and staff have persevered, grown and adapted in the face of these challenging times.

-Despite our individual struggles and grief in the face of these challenges, our faculty, trainees, and staff have continued to provide high quality care for patients throughout the pandemic and international movement for Black Lives Matter.
+Despite our individual struggles and grief in the face of these challenges, our faculty, trainees, and staff have continued to provide high quality care for patients throughout the pandemic.
 Our residents, fellows and staff remain on the front lines, evaluating patients in the Emergency Room, while incurring great risk to their own health.
 We continued to operate and see patients when they needed our help, taking precautions to ensure their and our safety was a top priority.

 This issue of the Stitch highlights but a fraction of the times we have stood together.